AntelopeIO/leap/README.md

 ⚠️ **A Warning On Parallel Compilation Jobs (`-j` flag)** ⚠️
 When building C/C++ software, often the build is performed in parallel via a command such as `make -j "$(nproc)"` which uses all available CPU threads.
 However, be aware that some compilation units (`*.cpp` files) in Leap will consume nearly 4GB of memory to compile.
 Failures due to memory exhaustion will typically, but not always, manifest as compiler crashes.
 Using all available CPU threads may also prevent you from doing other things on your computer during compilation.
 For these reasons, consider adjusting parallelization.

-### Build
+### Step 3.
+Build the source code
+Select build instructions below for a [Pinned Build](#pinned-build) (preferred) or an [Unpinned Build](#unpinned-build).

+ℹ️ **Pinned Build vs. Unpinned Build** ℹ️
-We have two types of builds for Leap, "pinned" and "unpinned."
-The only difference is that pinned builds use specific versions for some dependencies hand-picked by Leap engineers and "pinned" to those versions, whereas unpinned builds use the default dependency versions available on the build system at the time.
-We recommend performing a pinned build to ensure the compiler and boost version remain the same between builds of different Leap versions.
-Leap requires these versions to remain the same, otherwise its state needs to be recovered from a portable snapshot or the chain needs to be replayed.
+We have two types of builds for Leap: "pinned" and "unpinned."
+The only difference is that pinned builds use specific versions for some dependencies hand-picked by the Leap engineers - they are "pinned" to those versions.
+In contrast, unpinned builds use the default dependency versions available on the build system at the time.
+We recommend performing a "pinned" build to ensure the compiler and boost versions remain the same between builds of different Leap versions.
+Leap requires these versions to remain the same, otherwise its state might need to be recovered from a portable snapshot or the chain needs to be replayed.

 #### Pinned Build
 From a terminal in the root of the `leap` repo, run our script to install dependencies.